-The functionality of Wanguard Filter is described in the "Choosing a Method of DDoS Mitigation" chapter on page 10.
-If you do not plan to use Filter Cluster(s) you can safely skip this chapter.
+The functionality of Wanguard Filter is briefly described in a chapter from page 10 named "Choosing a Method of DDoS Mitigation", and also on page 59.

 To add a Filter Cluster, click the [+] button found in the title bar of the Configuration " Components panel.
 To configure an existing Filter Cluster, go to Configuration " Components and click its name.